prince-parker/d2mr-assessment-princep-clone/05_data-communication/01_transpose-to-quarto/assessment.md

     3. Follows the "1-chunk-1-thing" rule
     4. Chunks are distributed throughout the manuscript, sensibly placed near the text they support

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
-        -   [x] Unique objective attempt
+        -   [ ] Unique objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: Many chunks do not include the chunk label.

 23. Use code chunks to set up a quarto document